IWAINS23/Professional-README-Generator/README.md

 ## Usage

-They should have Node v 16 or above installed
+The user should have v 16 or above of Node installed

 ## License

+This project is licensed under MIT.

 ## Contributing

-Users can fork to contribute
+users can fork to contribute

 ## Tests